-Most of us have difficulty allowing our emotions to exist as they are, and simply being present with them.
-We use various strategies to avoid feeling them – oftentimes without being aware of it.
-This frequently has to do with how we were conditioned to relate to our feelings by the family and culture we grew up in.
-It also reflects the natural human tendency to avoid pain and discomfort.
+Most of us have difficulty being present with our emotions, simply allowing them to exist as they are.
+Instead, we use various strategies to avoid our feelings, oftentimes without even being aware of it.
+This stems from how we were conditioned to relate to emotions by the family and culture we grew up in and impactful events during our childhood, as well as our natural instinct to avoid pain and discomfort.

+In order to become more conscious people, and more psychologically, spiritually, and even physically healthy, we must change our relationship to our inner experience.
 The work that is required of us is both simple and difficult: to learn how to be present with ourselves in a non-judgmental and curious way.
-Rather than avoiding our emotions, or acting on them impulsively, we must develop the capacity to mindfully experience them.
+Rather than avoiding and rejecting our emotions, or acting on them impulsively, we must develop the capacity to mindfully experience them.

 When we judge our feelings or try to get rid of them, we are rejecting a part of ourselves.
-We do this because we have internalized the negative way that our feelings were responded to as children, when we learned that certain emotions were bad or unsafe for us to have.
-We also may have come to reject certain emotions because we saw others express them in a harmful way.
+As I mentioned, this is partly rooted in our conditioning, such as the way that our feelings were responded to as children, when we learned that certain emotions were bad or unsafe for us to have.
+It may also have to do with having experienced others express certain emotions in a harmful way.

 Our experience in our family and in our larger society causes us to develop beliefs about what we should and should not feel.
-These may be in the form of unconscious memories, such as “my mom won’t like me if I’m sad,” or “I’ll get hurt if I get angry.”
-We also have conscious prescriptions for how we should feel, such as “stay positive, be strong, put aside your own needs,” etc.
+We may admonish ourselves to “stay positive, be strong, don’t be angry,” etc. These inner pressures may be rooted in unconscious memories, such as rejection by a parent for being sad or angry.

-If we grew up in a religion, we probably were taught that certain thoughts and feelings needed to be repressed because they were sinful.
+If we grew up religious, we may have been taught that certain thoughts and feelings needed to be repressed because they were sinful.
 Unfortunately, the behavior of many religious leaders demonstrates the limitations of this approach.
 When we try to deny a feeling it just makes it more likely that it will build up underneath the surface, causing us to act it out in an unconscious way.

 If we decide that some of our feelings are good and some are not, we end up in conflict with ourselves and we miss the opportunity to understand what we really feel and why.
 In order to not feel, we have to disconnect from ourselves and dull our awareness.
 On the other hand, allowing ourselves to have our real feelings is how we can come to truly know ourselves.